jfrog/documentation/jfrog-applications/frogbot/frogbot-configuration.md

             - path/to/npm/project-2
 ```

 Here's another example.
-Notice that projects which use the nuget client to download the dependencies, the download command needs to be specified.
+Notice that we can specify our own download command with our own flags, although this is not mandatory.
+In case the project's dependencies needs to be resolved and no download command was provided, an automatic 'install' command will be executed according to the detected package manager.

 ```yaml
 - params: